garagehive/garagehive.github.io/docs/garagehive-customising-vehicle-reminder-dates.md

    ![](media/garagehive-mot-service-dates-notification2.png)

-3. Now, when posting a job, you will get the following notification.
+3. You will now receive the following notification when you post a job.

    ![](media/garagehive-mot-service-dates-notification3.png)